 5 – Life Overseas Will Not Be the Same As Home

-There may be things that you enjoy doing in your home country that are just impossible or very difficult or almost impossible for you to do overseas.
+There may be things that you enjoy doing in your home country that is just impossible or very difficult or almost impossible for you to do overseas.
 Living overseas will usually not be the same as your life at home.

 One of them that comes to mind is sports.
-Some of the sports that you like to do at home may be more difficult overseas.
+Some of the sports you like to do at home may be more difficult overseas.
 Other things may be the shopping is difficult, or you can not find the ingredients or other things you need.

 Overseas you may not be able to drive yourself around, or you have a driver drive you everywhere; there can be a loss of independence.
-Some people may really miss the freedom to get into the car into drive anywhere.
+Some people may miss the freedom to get into the car into drive anywhere.